MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/overview.md

 ---
-description: This article is an introduction to the PowerShell scripting environment and its features. ms.date: 05/22/2020
+description: This documentation set contains reference for modules published and maintained by the PowerShell team, but are not part of the PowerShell package. ms.date: 06/22/2021
 title:  PowerShell utility modules
 ---
 # PowerShell utility modules